SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

     - priority values are updated in the memory Sumtree
     - update target values after 10000 steps using tau variable (fixed q values)

+### Cartpole

+#### def Train step

+Trains the network
+if a summary object has not been created/running then calculate loss, predictions etc... else if there's a session running then continue feeding the tuples into it.

 ## playing

 The game is played for 10 epsidoes where we don't update the q networks and also don't use expeience replay.

-------------------------------------- notes -----------------
+------------------------------------- notes
-#### Cart Pole

-## Qlearning

-### init
-initialising everything
-predictions-is the q predictioncs
-` self.q_vals = self.q_vals(self.predictions, self.actions_pl)`
-this is simply decalring that q_vals is a function

-## q_vals
-simply getting the value and returning

-## loss

-TD error simply getting the value and returning,these functions show good coding as it breaks it down enough for people unfamiliar with the code to understand and also there's alot of good commenting.
-Logits=q vals

-## Training

-Returning a method for training the network using an optimiser and mininmising the loss. global step counter is updated

-### fill feed dict
-Overdoing abstraction
-A function to take action,rewards and state into a dictionary for processing. labels=rewards

-### Train step
-Traing the network
-if a summary object has not been created/running then calculate loss, predictions etc... else if there's a session running then continue feeding the tuples into it.

-### predict

-### save_Tranisition

-Putting tuples into the dictionary and adding it into its replay memory

-# transition
-save transition into a usable format in your replay buffer

-### Select action
-exploitation vs exploration= target prediction predictions= values use max q ro get action

-### train with batch

-fixed q target so the behav network becomes the targte network blah blah select batch of experiences for experience replay Labels is used throughout the code to represent different things in this function it represents the q vqlue this is a good example of BAD NAMING.

-### calcError

-prediction is q behaviour

-label is q target found using bellman

-then find thge error between the two

-## replay Memoy
-### Add
-`(error + MEMORY_BIAS)`is just the priority(pt) where as the priority variable is a probability of that priority

-### sample
-create segments and randomly select a sample to append using   `get` function from SumTree

 ## Main
 ```